 Crawl Space Cleaning

-Once you’ve had your crawl space inspected, contact a professional company like Clean Crawls to correct problems, replace insulation and do pest control.
+Once you’ve had your crawl space inspected, contact a professional company like Clean Crawls to correct problems, replace insulation and do animal exclusion.
 Here’s what our owner, Chuck Henrichsen, has to say after talking to a contractor:

 I have a friend who is a general contractor.
 Last week, he called to tell me about a homeowner he worked with.
 This homeowner had an inspector come out and the inspector found a lot of problems with the attic and crawl space, even though in the homeowner’s mind the spaces were not that bad.